Prime Minister Awards Penny Appeal's Founder and Chairman, Adeem Younis the points of Light Award

 In the UK, Penny Appeal offers a range of services including domestic violence counselling, a fostering and adoption agency and an emergency response unit.
 Our work has been particularly important in response to both the Manchester bombings and the Grenfell tragedy.
 Overseas, we provide a variety of development programmes and emergency aid efforts, including recently the New Zealand Mosque attack and Cyclone Idai.

 The Penny Appeal we all know and love today was founded by Adeem in 2009, with a dream to change into a big difference.
-Adeem has established important partnerships with leading organisations, including the Department for Education, the Amir Khan Foundation, and the Jo Cox Foundation.
+Adeem has established important partnerships with leading organisations, including the Department for Education, and the Jo Cox Foundation.
 He also ensures that the work we do here at Penny Appeal is closely tied to the local community in Wakefield, offering internships and work experience opportunities for local young people.
 Adeem was winner of Charity Chair of the Year at the Third Sector Excellence Awards 2018, so with all his glowing achievements it comes as no surprise that his work should be recognized by Prime Minister Theresa May.

 Adeem Younis with Larry the cat, Chief Mouser to the Cabinet Office at 10 Downing Street.